lafeber/basecoat-rb/README.md

 - Basecoat CSS
 - Turbo Rails (for scaffold templates)
 - Stimulus (for the theme toggle, can be moved to something else if you desire...)

-## How It Works

-The gem uses Rails' template resolution system to provide scaffold templates automatically.
-When you run `rails generate scaffold`, Rails will use the templates from the Basecoat gem instead of the default ones.

-The application layout and partials are copied to your application so you can customize them as needed.

 ## Discussion